 Level 3, 122 Leadenhall St, London EC3V 4AB

 This bar up in the clouds is where to take her for a cocktail, especially if she’s a bit of a gardener (their bushes are enviable).
-Wrap up warm (them plants like it cold apparently) and be prepared for a bit of a cocktail wait (it's ok though, the view will keep you distracted)
+Wrap up warm (them plants like it cold apparently) and be prepared for a bit of a cocktail wait (it's okay though, the view will keep you entertained in the meantime).

 20 Fenchurch Street, London

-Any trip up the Shard is special (seriously, no matter how you say it...).
-If you’ve got cocktails on your mind it’s all about Oblix; they’ve got a big bar with pretty bottles stacked up to the ceiling and know how to work a shaker (their bar snacks rock too).
+Any trip up The Shard is special.
+If you’ve got cocktails on your mind it’s all about Oblix; they’ve got a big bar with pretty bottles stacked up to the ceiling and know how to work a shaker (their bar snacks rock, too).

 Level 32, The Shard, 31 St Thomas Street, London, SE1 9RY

-Sitting pretty atop the Sea Containers hotel, the 12th Knot is a sexy and bright hangout inspired by a cult group in the 20s who knew how to party.
+Sitting pretty atop the Sea Containers hotel, 12th Knot is a sexy and bright hangout inspired by a cult group in the '20s who knew how to party.
 Sip on Champagne and killer cocktails as the city shines on down below.
 It’s sleek, it’s chic, and it never fails to impress.
-Mum would approve.
+Mum will approve.

 20 Upper Ground, London, SE1 9PD

-There are a couple of well-established afternoon tea hotspots out there, but our favourite is definitely the Pret a Portea fashion afternoon tea at The Berkeley.
-Delicious finger sandwiches, dinky canapes, and cakes almost too pretty to eat, all meticulously designed to represent the latest styles of the global catwalks and the designers behind them.
-It's hella spenny, but this is probably the most affordable way to get your hands on a Balenciaga bag right now, even if it is made out of flower, eggs and sugar.
+There are a couple of well-established afternoon tea hotspots out there, but the most fashionable is definitely the Prêt-á-Portea at The Berkeley - think delicious finger sandwiches, dinky canapés and cakes almost too pretty to eat, all meticulously designed to represent the latest styles of the global catwalks and the designers behind them.
+It's hella spenny, but this is probs the most affordable way to get your hands on a Balenciaga bag right now, even if it is made out of flower, eggs and sugar.

 Wilton Pl, London SW1X 7RL

-Any visit to Lyaness is an unforgettable experience, but their take on Afternoon Tea will stay with your mum for a while.
-Their Fancy Tea channels high-end 80s dinner party vibes with a bold Lyan twist.
+Any visit to Lyaness is an unforgettable experience, but their take on afternoon tea will stay with your mum for a while.
+The Fancy Tea channels high-end '80s dinner party vibes with a bold Lyan twist.
 Expect the usual suspects: sandwiches, savouries, scones and sweets, all washed down with four awesome cocktails.

 Sea Containers London, 20 Upper Ground, London, SE1 9PD

-This has gotta be one of the coolest wine bars in London. it's like stepping into a vintage Parisian wine bar circa the 1940s and we're totally into it.
-Dark green leathers, huge windows, roaring fires and a quirky wine list with everything from French classics to Greek new school bottles.
-Fat olives and little snacks are on offer out front but if you mean business, or she really deserves a treat, book into the restaurant behind the curtain.
-Next level good.
+This has gotta be one of the coolest spots in London.
+It's like stepping into a vintage Parisian wine bar circa the 1940s and we're totally into it: dark green leather, huge windows, roaring fires and a quirky wine list with everything from French classics to Greek new school bottles.
+Fat olives and little snacks are on offer out front but if you mean business or you really wanna treat her, book into the restaurant behind the curtain.
+Next-level good.

 51 Lamb’s Conduit St, London WC1N 3NB